 How long does it take to get an I-20?

 As soon as we receive all the required documents we will FedEx or DHL the I-20 to you.
 Depending on your location and FedEx or DHL services, the package should get to you in less than a week.

 How do I get a visa?

 Make an appointment with the US Embassy or Consulate nearest you.
 Make sure you take a copy of every document you have sent us regarding your admissions.
-If you are applying for an F-1 visa, be sure to have a receipt for payment of the SEVIS fee (website).
+If you are applying for an F-1 visa, be sure to have a receipt for payment of the SEVIS fee.

 Do you offer scholarships?

 The ELI does not offer scholarships or financial aid for incoming students.
-We do offer three merit-based scholarships for students already attending.
-Please see our scholarships page for the description of the Jayne C. Harder Memorial Scholarship and the JC Casagrande Peace Scholarship, as well as the Dr. Valentina Komaniecka Memorial Scholarship.
-Contact the ELI for questions.
+We do offer scholarships for students already enrolled.
+Please see our Scholarships page for more information.

 Can I use a credit card or cash to pay for tuition?

 We accept a credit card (Visa, MasterCard, Discover, or American Express) online or in person.
 We also accept traveler’s checks and money orders.
 We do not accept cash or personal checks.